 Tony did attempt to make warm overtures to the kids.
 His self-anointed title of “Uncle Tony” was his attempt to portray himself as a surrogate father figure.
 He tried to make motivational speeches, where he told the campers, “I believe in each and everyone of you because I was you.”

 But Tony’s efforts to relate to the campers were in vain for one simple reason—they didn’t believe he was genuine, they didn’t trust him.
-And they were right not to let their fall for his platitudes.
+And they were right not to fall for his platitudes.
 Tony proved time and time again that he couldn’t be trusted.
 This is how Tony alienated himself, which eventually culminated in him losing all legitimacy as the camp director.

 Now, let’s move to Pat.
 Pat’s development as a character is probably the most interesting in the film.
 He starts off being rather innocuous, good natured, but not someone who one would perceive as having innate leadership characteristics.
 Early on in the film, Tony actually demotes Pat to the humiliating role of camp janitor.
 It’s only near the movie’s climax, when Tony is deposed by the campers, that Pat begins to take charge.
 He’s the antithesis of Tony, not just in terms of physical appearance and personality, but in how Pat relates to the kids.